aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ## Executive Summary

 The Geo-Equity Index Dashboard represents a comprehensive interactive geospatial visualization platform that synthesizes environmental, health, and socioeconomic data into an accessible web-based interface.
-Built entirely in Python using the Dash framework and Plotly visualization library, the application enables users to explore neighborhood-level health risk scores while simultaneously viewing nearby EPA-designated hazardous sites from the Cleanup in My Community (CIMC) database.
+Built entirely in Python using the Dash framework and Plotly visualization library, the application enables users to explore neighborhood-level health risk scores while simultaneously viewing nearby Environmental Protection Agency (EPA) designated hazardous sites from the Cleanup in My Community (CIMC) database.
 This document provides an overview of the visualization strategies, design innovations, and implementation challenges encountered during development.

 ---